tsroten/zhon/README.rst

         ['ㄓㄨˋ', 'ㄧㄣ', 'ㄈㄨˊ', 'ㄏㄠˋ']

 ``zhon.cedict.traditional``
-    A string containing characters considered by CC-CEDICT to be traditional.
+    A string containing characters considered by CC-CEDICT to be Traditional Chinese characters.
+Some of these characters are also present in ``zhon.cedict.simplified`` because many characters were left untouched by the simplification process.
     *Constant format: characters listed individually*

 ``zhon.cedict.simplified``
-    A string containing characters considered by CC-CEDICT to be simplified.
+    A string containing characters considered by CC-CEDICT to be Simplified Chinese characters.
+Some of these characters are also present in ``zhon.cedict.traditional`` because many characters were left untouched by the simplification process.
     *Constant format: characters listed individually*

 Using Zhon's Constants